six-two/mkdocs-placeholder-plugin/docs/configuration.md

 ### auto_placeholder_tables

 When enabled the plugin will add an automatic input table to the top of every page.
-You can disable this if you manually want to specify them (or have them at very specific locations).
+You can disable this if you manually want to specify them (or have them at very specific locations) or rely entirely on inline editors.

 ### create_no_js_fallback